*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Here’s the thing: the multi-island tours are the most polarizing option for a day trip to the Rosario Islands from Cartagena.

-Some of them have earned, rightfully, a reputation for packing too many people on small boats, including upsells like beach chairs, umbrellas, and snorkeling gear, along the way.
+Some of them have earned, in my opinion, rightfully, a reputation for packing too many people on small boats and including too many upsells like beach chairs, umbrellas, and snorkeling gear, along the way.

 In fact, in many ways, they offer a similar experience to what you can get with a private rental, just shared with other people and at a fraction of the price.